What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 The Hidden Gems in Paraguay

-Paraguay is often dropped from the list when it comes to travelling around South AmericaSince guide books do not mention enough information about its hidden gems; it becomes uncharted territory.
+Paraguay is often overlooked when travelling around South America.
+Guidebooks do not provide enough information about its hidden gems, leaving it uncharted territory.

-However, it’s a country rich with natural wonders, exceptional wildlife, and colonial metropolises for those who have information.
+However, it’s a country rich with natural wonders, exceptional wildlife, and colonial metropolises for those with information.
 Let’s check the most famous hidden gems in Paraguay:

 Encarnación